diegospinoza/rmarkdown_example/README.md

 This project is also configured to generate a professionally formatted report in Microsoft Word using the custom template (`modelo_rmarkdown.docx`).
 This demonstrates the ability to automate and integrate R analyses into standard office workflows.

+**Note:** A recorded video lecture (in Portuguese with YouTube's auto-generated subtitles) that walks through this code is available at: https://www.youtube.com/watch?v=hG0neJ1tiQo

 To generate the Word document:
 1. Open the `M3_INDICADOR_13_AULA.Rmd` file.
 2. In the YAML header (at the very top), comment out the `html_document` output and uncomment a `word_document` section.